ZombieBunny/status-bar-folder-profile/README.md

-# Status Bar Label - Display the current directory name on the status bar.
+# Display the current root directory name in the status bar, only if the directory contains a package.json file.

-This extention was created out of the need to display the current root directory name in a consistent place when you use VSCODE in full screen on MacOS with the explorer minimized.
-The directory name will omly display if the directory includes a 'package.json' file.
+This extention was birthed out of the need to be more productive, while being faced with a very niche use case for needing to know the current directory name while having the editor opened in full screen mode with the explorer minimized, on MacOS.
+The directory name will display automatically if the directory includes a 'package.json' file, but can be triggered with the following command:

+* Press `Shift+CMD+p` (macOS) to open command pallet and enter `Display directory on status bar`

 ## Features

-The extention extracts the current directory path, splits the directory name at every '-' interval, it then capitalizes the first leter of every word and joins back with '-'.
+The extention extracts the current directory path and capitalizes the first letter of each word thats been seperated by a `-` (dash) and displays this at the first position on the left of the status bar.

 ## Release Notes